andrewhead/hri-project/notes/eval/eval1.md

 We cropped the image to each these dimensions, centering it about the center O of each grid.
 Then we split each image into 25 individual Os with with a 128x128 resolution (see the `split.sh` script).

+The results of this process are in a file named `images.zip` in Andrew's bDrive.

 ### Apparatus 1: Fitting surfaces to random sampling

 Subjects are shown all examples in a random order for each of three rounds.